austinhuang0131/joinmatrix/guide/qna.md

 1. Remember the human.
 Do *whatever* you think is best for the advocacy of Matrix usage in your cultural context.
 This means that you have flexibility over how exactly to translate the texts.
 2. The [homeserver list](../../servers) is off-limits.
 You may, however, incorporate relevant information (such as how to read the list) in the guide.
 You may also suggest (but not endorse) homeservers according to your cultural context.
 3. You are under no obligation to use any specific theme or any static site generator at all - All I ask is please make sure the translations form a standalone website that is good-looking.
-4. You are responsible for hosting that allows a custom subdomain (GitHub/GitLab/Gitea pages is fine).
+4. You are responsible for a hosting provider that allows a custom subdomain (GitHub/GitLab/Gitea pages is fine).

 After you've done that, please [create an issue](https://github.com/austinhuang0131/joinmatrix/issues) to get your CNAME (language code `.joinmatrix.org`).